Skip to main content

 To create a sampled instrument using Auto Sampler:

-1. Click the Sample icon to access the Sampler.
+1. Click the Sample icon to access the Sampler Editor.
 Refer to Opening the Sample Editor.

 • If you are sampling an external device such as a synthesizer, connect the instrument to your Maschine (audio and MIDI), then select Input Source to External.
 Refer to Input.